Red background with darker patterns on the right

 • Race/ethnicity data collection allowed/prohibited

-The selection of the DE&I indicators included in the present overview has been devised in parallel with the indicators measured by the EDGE Global Standards, focusing in on a set of legislative provisions that are paramount to achieving workplace gender and intersectional equity.
+The selection of the DE&I indicators included in the present overview has been devised in parallel with the indicators measured by the EDGE Standards, focusing in on a set of legislative provisions that are paramount to achieving workplace gender and intersectional equity.

 The EDGE and EDGEplus Standards holistically cover matters of balanced representation, availability of necessary policies and practices to ensure equitable career opportunities, and the perceived inclusivity of an organization’s culture in relation to gender, race/ethnicity, nationality, LGBTQ+, age, and working with a disability.